 We believe in the fair treatment of people of all backgrounds and promoting equitable opportunities for all.

-In response to the murder of George Floyd, we partnered with the Amgen Black Employee Network and other Employee Resource Groups to deepen our commitment to racial justice and equal opportunity.
-To date, this initiative has resulted in millions of dollars awarded to nearly 100 different nonprofits across the United States.
-We are proud to support LabXchange in developing two new learning clusters to raise awareness of racism.
-Developed in collaboration with leading scholars and experts, these materials will address racism as a public health crisis and provide inclusive and antiracist teaching strategies.
+In response to the murder of George Floyd, we partnered with the Amgen Black Employee Network and other Employee Resource Groups to deepen our commitment to racial and social justice as well as equal opportunity.
+To date, this initiative has resulted in millions of dollars being awarded to nearly 100 different nonprofits across the United States.
+As one example, we are also proud to support LabXchange in developing and launching the Racial Diversity, Equity, and Inclusion in Science Education project in collaboration with leading scholars and experts.
+The project is aimed at creating equitable opportunities for success in science by creating content that supports educators and guides learners.

-In our day-to-day operations, we continue to focus on embedding racial equity across our science education programs and community grantmaking.
-For example, the Amgen Biotech Experience reaches a significant number of high-needs schools in historically underserved communities, while online platforms, Khan Academy and LabXchange allow teachers and students everywhere to access high quality educational resources, free of charge.
-Similarly, when awarding annual community grants, we place a high emphasis on their ability to address social inequities and disparities.
+In our day-to-day operations, we continue to focus on embedding equity across our science education programs and community grantmaking.
+For example, the Amgen Biotech Experience reaches a significant number of high-needs schools in historically underserved communities, while Khan Academy and LabXchange allow teachers and students everywhere to access high-quality educational resources online, free of charge.
+Similarly, when awarding community grants, we place a strong emphasis on addressing social inequities and disparities.

 Our ultimate goal is increase diversity, equity, inclusion and belonging in science education.